HappyFunCorp/dateslices/README.md

 - dateslices ignores timezones.
 - dateslices is rails 4 only.
 - dateslices uses rspecs for tests.
-- dateslices doesn't have hour_of_day since it doesn't deal with timezones

 The reason that I wrote this is that I use sqlite in development, and wanted to make sure that I could test things locally.
 I didn't understand the test suite of groupdate, so I ended up rewriting it.

 ## Walkthrough

-A walk through of how this code is written is available on [my blog](http://willschenk.com/dateslice-writing-rails-extensions/)
+A walkthrough of how this code is written is available on [my blog](http://willschenk.com/dateslice-writing-rails-extensions/)

 Usage instructions below.